columbia-university-robotics/swe-workshops-2021/week_3/3_pub_sub/README.md

 [Tutorial Straight from Open Robotics (The creators of ROS)](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29)

+## Challenge!

+Here is a quick challenge!
+Use the following link to figure out how to transmit two different data types!

+[Link to standard message datatypes)[http://wiki.ros.org/std_msgs]

 Good luck!
 Have fun!
 Please feel free to reach out to Anil, Nihar, Neil, or Adi if you have any questions!!